Grievance Procedure for Career Service Employees (Procedure 2.1700)

 - In the event that the grievant files multiple grievances, the President's Advisory Panel will address any of those grievances that are referred to them in a timely manner, ensuring that all steps outlined in this procedure have been followed.

-- In the event that the Director of Human Resources is a grievant or a supervisor in the chain of the grievant's, the President shall appoint a full-time employee to perform the Director of Human Resources duties as defined in this grievance procedure.
+- In the event that a Human Resources staff member is a grievant or a supervisor in the chain of the grievants, the President shall appoint a full-time employee to perform the Office of Human Resources’ duties as defined in this grievance procedure.

 - In the event that the President is a direct supervisor of the grievant, the President shall designate an individual to perform the President's duties as defined in this grievance procedure beyond Step 1.